Teejay128/agentbase-chat/tutorial/tutorial.md

 This modular structure simplifies the main chat view.
 Since the rendering logic is now encapsulated within each message component, the `ChatContainer` only needs to use a `switch` statement to render the corresponding component for each message type.

 ## Basic Agentbase Integration
 With the application's UI in place, our next objective is to enable communication with the Agentbase API.

-For this, we will create a secure server-side endpoint, manage client-side state, and handle data flow to bring the chat application to life.
+For this, we'll create a server-side enpoint, management some states on the client side, and pass the flow of data to bring the application to life.

 ### Creating a Secure API Route

 To protect the `AGENTBASE_API_KEY`, all interactions with the Agentbase SDK must occur on the server of our application.
-We will create a Next.js API route that acts as a proxy between our client application and the Agentbase service.
+We will have a Next.js API route that acts as a proxy between our client application and the Agentbase service.

 Create a `.env` file to store the admin token obtained earlier.